genesis-community/vault-genesis-kit/MANUAL.md

   must be defined in your cloud config.
 Defaults to `z1`, `z2`, and `z3`.

+- `azure_availability_set` - In Microsoft Azure, this parameter
+  names the availability set to deploy the Vault nodes across.
+  This parameter does not have any effect on other platforms.

 # Cloud Configuration

 By default, Vault uses the following VM types/networks/disk pools from your